The River Course at Keystone

-Now under development is a second 18 hole golf course at Keystone Resort.
-This new River Course is being designed by Michael Hurdzan, well known for his environmentally friendly projects.
+A second 18 hole golf course at Keystone Resort has been developed.
+This new River Course was designed by Michael Hurdzan, well known for his environmentally friendly projects.

 "Golf courses can be safe havens for both nature and golfers," said Hurdzan.
 His recent projects include building an experimental golf course called Willow's Walk in Massachusetts.
 "We took a site that was almost dead," he said of the old gravel pit mine that had endured twenty-five years of illegal dumping, "And built a golf course on it."
 "There were no birds, rabbits or squirrels.
 Since we have built the course, the Massachusettes Audubon Society has spotted over 80 species of birds there."